Animal Crossing: Expanding the horizons of my daily life

 Embracing pseudo-hallucinatory phenomena induced by playing video games

-–Gamasutra featured blog– Bright and fast-moving particles of colours that appear and disappear with booming sounds like fireworks easily captivate our senses.
-Video game playing does not only enhance our senses and cognition while playing but also after playing.
-When closing our eyes, at every blink of the eyes or […]
+Bright and fast-moving particles of colours that appear and disappear with booming sounds like fireworks easily captivate our senses.
+Have you ever noticed that after playing video games, you continue to experience sensations related to the game even when you’re not playing?
+Video game playing seems to enhance our senses […]

 Pokémon GO is reviving old memories and creating new ones